ProgrammingHero1/B610-Learning-Platform-Assignment/task_description.md

 ### Some Guidelines:

 1. Do not waste much time on the website idea.
-Just spend 30 minutes deciding, find a sample website, and start working on it.
+Just spend 15-20 minutes deciding, find a sample website, and start working on it.
 2. Do not waste much time finding the right image.
 You can always start with a simple idea.
 Make the website and then add different images.
 3. Don't look at the overall task list.
 Just take one task at a time and do it.
 Once it's done, pick the next task.
 If you get stuck on a particular task, move on to the next task.
 4. Stay calm, think before coding, and work sequentially.
 You will make it.
+5. Be strategic about electricity issue.

 ---
 ### No Pain, No gain: